-Recommendation Work to date Actions to be brought forward A non-executive director is appointed No director appointed as older into 2008 strategy Dignity in care as the lead for older people within the peoples lead.
-A member of the network to be LAS Policy, Evaluation & established and led Development team leads for by a non-executive older people within the LAS. director.
-A clinical or practice champion is Dignity in care champion (1) is appointed to lead professional development now carrying out role of older person's champion.
-Leading on professional development however, is not a current function of this role.
-Data protection requirements Completed through referral regarding consent and referral outside pathways project and of the LAS and A&E are clarified development of a consent Process mapping for other areas of policy.
-Not implemented specifically, care or conditions particularly however the implementation of applicable to older people is carried referral pathways outlines care out pathways specifically for older people.
-Monitoring and evaluation of the Individual actions implemented Annual updates on strategy is carried out have been evaluated, however actions implemented the strategy as a whole not robustly evaluated. will be carried out for the 2008 strategy Tobustry evaluated. in addition to formal evaluation.
+Recommendation Work to date Actions to be brought forward N. II. into 2008 strategy A non-executive director is appointed No director appointed as older Dignity in care network to be as the lead for older people within the LAS peoples lead.
+A member of the Policy, Evaluation & established and led LAS Development team leads for by a non-executive older people within the LAS. director.
+A clinical or practice champion is Dignity in care champion (1) is appointed to lead professional now carrying out role of older development person's champion.
+Leading on professional development however, is not a current Data protection requirements function of this role.
+Data protection requirements regarding consent and referral outside Completed through referral pathways project and of the LAS and A&E are clarified development of a consent or the the and hat are dialined policy.
+Process mapping for other areas of Not implemented specifically, care or conditions particularly however the implementation of applicable to older people is carried referral pathways outlines care out pathways specifically for older Manifeston and application of the people.
+Monitoring and evaluation of the strategy is carried out Individual actions implemented have been evaluated, however Annual updates on actions implemented strategy is carried out the strategy as a whole not will be carried out robustly evaluated. for the 2008 strategy , in addition to formal evaluation.
 A coordinated approach is taken to Communication carried out communicating the strategy locally with LAS crew staff.
-Time and effort is given to ensuring This will be one of the benefits that LAS staff feel developed and resulting from implementation supported in their changing roles The role of PTS in the delivery of this of NWoW.
-A separate PTS listening event strategy is given consideration was carried out.
-Carry out an audit of policies and Not carried out. procedures for any reference to age- related decisions about treatment and care Carry out a piece of qualitative work Not actioned. on attitudes of staff The LAC petients forum has alder Ensure representation of older people across the organisation The LAS patients forum has older peoples representatives who are involved in consultation and stakeholder engagement.
+Time and effort is given to ensuring This will be one of the benefits that LAS staff feel developed and supported in their changing roles resulting from implementation of NWoW.
+The role of PTS in the delivery of this A separate PTS listening event strategy is given consideration was carried out.
+Carry out an audit of policies and Not carried out. procedures for any reference to age- related decisions about treatment and care Carry out a piece of qualitative work Not actioned. on attitudes of staff The LAC notionts for the box alder Ensure representation of older people across the organisation The LAS patients forum has older peoples representatives who are across the organisation involved in consultation and stakeholder engagement.
 Implement guidelines on gaining New consent documents have informed consent from older patients been developed and implemented.